• 10 BEST PODCASTS OF 2021

 Engineer

-Jared O’Connell is Director of Engineering for Stitcher and Earwolf.
-In addition to The Sporkful, he’s mixed podcasts including Beautiful Stories from Anonymous People, Katie Couric & You Must Remember This.
+Jared O’Connell is Director of Audio Engineering for Stitcher and Earwolf.
+In addition to The Sporkful, he’s mixed podcasts including Beautiful Stories from Anonymous People, Katie Couric, and You Must Remember This.
 He graduated from NYU’s Music Technology program.
 When he’s not working in Pro Tools, he’s probably cooking or drinking wine and attempting to write tasting notes.